Dental Implants – Attleboro, MA

 The most notable benefit of dental implants is just how much they mimic natural teeth.
 This is largely due to the implant post feeling almost identical to a natural tooth.
 Once the root is integrated with bone and gum tissue, you never have to worry about your tooth replacement shifting out of place or feeling unnatural when you chew the foods you enjoy.
 Furthermore, dental implants last longer than any other option, lasting about 25 years to a lifetime with routine care.

 Replacing a single tooth requires the use of one implant and a single porcelain crown.
-The crown is attached via an abutment, which may be placed the same day as tour surgery or later after the implant has had a chance to heal.
-All crowns used are made from porcelain.
+The crown is attached via an abutment, which may be placed the same day as your surgery or later after the implant has had a chance to heal.
+All crowns used are made from lifelike dental porcelain.

 Missing Multiple Teeth